What Does an Art Studio Assistant Do?

 This job generally requires the ability to do the following work:

-- Assisting with production and post-production of artworks
+- Assist with production and post-production of artworks.

-Art studio assistants may focus on administrative duties or on working as a skilled apprentice to an artist, depending on the needs of the employer.
+Art studio assistants may focus on administrative duties or may work as a skilled apprentice to an artist, depending on the needs of the employer.
 They may work in an artist's studio, an artist's home, or on-site at an exhibition installation.

 Assistants focused on administrative tasks will spend most of their time handling duties similar to that of a receptionist or secretary.
 Those working as a skilled apprentice will have more of an opportunity to take a hands-on role in an artist's work.